 Their line of dress shirts and work shirts, designed in Brooklyn and impeccably made in Shanghai, are built to last and fit like they’re custom made.
-Our favorite is the work shirt in denim wool twill.
-It’s cut a bit more generously than their dress shirts but still maintains a slim profile.
-The patch button pockets and self-standing collar always look crisp, but it’s the Work Shirt’s untucked casual air that seals the deal for us.
+Our favorite is the button-down shirt in merino wool.
+It’s cut in their signature fabric weight, and the untucked casual style seals the deal for us.
 It can go with jeans, chinos, cords or wool slacks with equal aplomb.
 This is one shirt you’ll have for years, and it’ll surely outlast every other shirt you own, except perhaps for the ones you never wear.

 If you haven’t worn anything by Icebreaker, you’re missing out.
 Their casual and athletic wear sourced from New Zealand merino wool are well-designed and incredibly well made.
 From hoodies and tights to sweaters and even underwear, their super-soft wool will make you a convert.
-The Departure II button front oxford is made with woven merino that can work untucked or tucked, for that more professional look.
-It’s a lighter weave, so it makes for the perfect travel shirt that also happens to dry very quickly.
-It comes in solids or plaids to suit your tastes, but our choice would be the Monsoon Heather with its textured light gray look.
+The Pique Shirt Jacket can work untucked or tucked, for that more professional look, and it makes for the perfect travel shirt that also happens to dry very quickly.
 You could easily wear this with some flat front khaki shorts as you could with dark denim jeans.